So you wanna housesit? Here are my personal tips to get started.

 The handoff period varies and is usually most dependent on coordinating arrival and departure schedules.
 Some homeowners like to hand off the keys and be gone within the hour and some like to spend a few days with the sitter before they leave.
 It’s all up to your personal preference and what you’re most comfortable with.
 In my experience, the handoff period is usually about 12-24 hours.

-What’s expected of you varies wildly at each housesit.
 Ultimately the pets health, safety and well-being is the utmost concern.
 Secondly, the the general safety, security, and upkeep of the house.
-Most of the time, you are simply required to keep the house as it was left to you.
-Keep areas clean that you use, and that the pets use.
-It’s all about keeping an eye on the pets and property so the owners don’t have to worry while they are away.
+Most of the time, you are simply required to keep the house just as it was left to you.
+Keep the areas clean that you and the pets use.
+Your main responsibility for being there is keeping a watchful eye and ear both on the pets and property so the owners don’t have to worry about either while they are away.

-Often you will be only doing basic household chores, like watering plants, collecting mail, putting out garbage, recycling and compost.
-Depending on your ability and skill, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a pool to maintain, but more likely than not, there will be staff for all that and you may just have to let them in the house or yard periodically.
-I've seen everything from mail, delivery services, house cleaners, gardeners, contractors, electricians, cable technicians, mobile veterinarians and mobile groomers.
+Often you will be doing some basic household chores, such as watering plants, collecting mail, putting out garbage, recycling and compost.
+Depending on your ability and skill level, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a hot tub to maintain, but keep in mind that house sitters are not expected to be extraordinary cleaners, gardeners or handymen.
+Most housesits will already have maintenance staff in place for whatever needs care, and you may just have to let them into the house or yard as needed.
+On my housesits, I've had visits from everyone from mailmen, delivery services, laundry services, house cleaners, window cleaners, gardeners, electricians, cable technicians, realtors, dog walkers, mobile veterinarians and mobile dog groomers.

-If you’re in or close to a city, you usually don’t need additional transportation, but often homeowners leave you their car or bicycle, or even sometimes require that you rent a car if the property is more remote.
-If there is no access to shops or delivery services, and especially if the pet(s) are disabled, elderly, or have medical issues, then quick access to a vehicle in an emergency may be essential.
+If you’re in or close to a city, you usually don’t need additional transportation, but often homeowners leave you their vehicle, scooter or bicycle, especially if the property is more remote or rural.
+If there is no access to shops or no delivery services, and especially if the pet(s) are disabled, elderly, or have medical issues, then easy access to transportation in an emergency could be essential.

 Housesitting is unpaid, essentially you are exchanging your services of care for the free accommodation, so it’s more like a barter system.
-Homeowners usually provide your first few meals when you arrive, supply you with some toiletries, a few days of food, a stocked fridge and/or pantry, and some cash for you to buy more groceries or any house or pet essentials needed.
-I've been asked for grocery lists to stock the kitchen, what meals I would like prepared, and also been taken out to eat quite a bit.
-This, of course, varies greatly from person to person, but you can expect, at the very least, a day's worth of food will be taken care of.
+Homeowners usually provide your first few meals when you arrive, supply you with some toiletries, a few days of food, a stocked kitchen, and often some cash for you to buy more groceries or any house or pet essentials needed.
+I've been asked for preferred grocery lists to buy, what meals I would like prepared, and am often taken out to eat as well.
+This, of course, varies greatly from person to person, but you can expect, at the very least, a couple days' worth of food should be taken care of so that you can adjust to your new surroundings and get to know your new furry friends, instead of scrambling to find a grocery store immediately.

 Now let's talk tips.
-Tipping practices vary greatly by country, and definitely never ever expect gratuity; however most experienced pet owners are familiar with the value of a sitter and therefore may want to reimburse your travel expenses and/or gift you with a tip you for your service.
-For example, a 30 day housesit, at an average rate of $100 per 24 hour period would cost $3000 for a professional sitter, so a 10% tip would be $300.
-Some sitters receive gifts such as clothes, gadgets, transportation costs.
-I received a $100 tip for a one week sit, $300 for a two month sit, and $600 for a one month sit.
-Again, this varies greatly and is not expected, just a perk.
+Tipping practices vary greatly by country, and definitely never ever expect gratuity; however most pet owners are familiar with the value of a sitter and therefore may want to reimburse your travel expenses and/or gift you with a tip you for your service.
+For example, a 30 day housesit, at an average (past industry) rate of $100 USD per 24 hour period would cost $3000 for a professional sitter, so a 10% tip would be $300 and a 20% tip would be $600.
+I often receive transportation costs and tips anywhere from $100-600 on average, usually depending on both the length of the sit and the amount of work involved.
+Again, this varies widely, and is not at all expected, just an occasional perk.

-On the flip side, you shouldn't have to pay out of pocket to housesit (other than your travel expenses).
-All utilities should be included with the house.
-Just be conservative and mindful of your usage.
-Homeowners can't disconnect their electricity to go on vacation, and the pets need the heat and water too, so asking a sitter to pay utilities doesn't make any sense, and I'd be wary of anyone that did so.
+On the flip side, you should never have to pay out of pocket to housesit, other than your own travel and food expenses.
+Everything should be included with the house.
+Homeowners can't disconnect their utilities just to go on vacation, and the pets need the heat and water too, so asking a sitter to pay for them doesn't make any sense, and I'd be wary of anyone that did so.
+Also, don't ever allow anyone to take or make copies of your passport or any other personal identification.
+This is not only unsafe, it's also illegal and impractical.
+Especially through Trusted Housesitters, since sitters have verified ids and criminal checks already in their profiles.

-Before the homeowners return, you will want to make sure the house is as close to the original condition as possible, so make sure to clean up after yourself and get everything ready for a smooth handoff.
-The return handoff is, at the most, the same 12-24 hour period as the handoff, for example if the homeowners are returning in the middle of night while you're asleep.
-But if they're returning during the daytime, then it's usually less, often just a quick hour-long update and key handoff, so you're free to catch onward transportation.
-As long as everything is hunky dory, be sure to ask the homeowners for a reference to add to your profile.
-Then you're on to the next!
+Before the homeowners return, you will want to make sure the house is as close to the original condition as possible, so make sure to clean up after yourself and the pets to get everything ready for a smooth handoff.
+The return handoff is usually the same 12-24 hour period as the handoff, especially if the homeowners return late in the evening or the middle of night and you need to stay with the pets until they return.
+But if they return morning or afternoon, then you should politely head out and give them back their home.
+So then it's often just a quick update on everything, key handoff and goodbyes.
+And then you're off onto your next adventure!